ArmashXD/ArmashXD/README.md

 ### - I'm a Software Engineer through Research And Development.
 ### - Trying to stay updated on the latest technology trends
-### - Most recent projects created with Laravel, React and etc.
+### - Most recent projects created with Node, React, etc.

 *************